The best video hosting providers

 • Video on Demand (VOD): Brightcove supports extensive on-demand hosting.

 • Video management: As an enterprise online video platform, Brightcove offers a complete video content management system.
-The platform supports video editing in the browser, e.g. video editing and extensive analytics.
-Brightcove also offers an AI content suite.
+The platform supports browser-based video editing (e.g. trimming), extensive analytics, and includes an AI-powered content suite.

 • Infrastructure & hosting: Brightcove uses global cloud infrastructure and CDNs.
-The company operates its services on U.S Clouds (AWS).
+The company hosts its services on US cloud infrastructure (AWS).
 Data center regions can be selected according to customer requirements.
 Brightcove provides several APIs (CMS API, Player API, Analytics API).

 • GDPR compliance: Brightcove is based in the USA, but emphasizes GDPR compliance for customers.
 There are EU hosting options and order processing contracts.